 C-PA-15 Impacts of New Development on Public Use of Coastal Accessways.
-Site and design new development so as to avoid, if feasible, or minimize impacts to users of public coastal access and recreation areas.
+Site and design new development so as to avoid, if feasible, and, if unavoidable, or to minimize impacts to users of public coastal access and recreation areas.
 Measures to mitigate impacts to users of public coastal access and recreation areas shall be implemented prior to or concurrent with construction of the approved development.
-(PC app.
-9/19/11, 11/23/09)